Tara Subkoff: Personal life

-Subkoff has been formerly romantically linked to Wes Anderson, and was formerly engaged to director Tom Hooper.
+Subkoff has been romantically linked to Wes Anderson, Anton Newcombe, and was formerly engaged to director Tom Hooper.
 In the fall of 2014, Subkoff married artist Urs Fischer.
-Subkoff gave birth to a daughter, Grace, in May 2016.
-In June 2016, it was reported that Subkoff and Fischer had filed for divorce.
-Subkoff resides in Los Angeles, California, where she bought a three-story house designed by architect Saul Harris Brown in the Silver Lake neighbourhood for $2.25 million in 2021.
+The couple gave birth to a daughter, Grace, in 2016, before divorcing the same year.
+Subkoff resides in Los Angeles, California, where she bought a three-story house designed by architect Saul Harris Brown in the Silver Lake neighborhood for $2.25 million in 2021.

-In 2009, Subkoff was diagnosed with an acoustic neuroma, a benign brain tumor that required her to undergo a craniotomy in September 2009.
-Her symptoms had originally been diagnosed as TMJ by her doctor in 2003.
+In 2009, Subkoff was diagnosed with an acoustic neuroma, a benign brain tumor that required her to undergo a translabrynthine craniotomy in September 2009.
+Her symptoms, which included chronic headaches, bouts of dizziness, and unilateral hearing loss, had originally been diagnosed in 2003 as stemming from TMJ.
+At the time of the tumor diagnosis, Subkoff had mainly been working as a freelance artist, and as a result, her health insurance policy through the Screen Actors Guild had lapsed.
+In order to reinstate her health insurance policy in order to undergo the operation, she took small roles in the films Abandoned and How Do You Know.